-Time limit for the race is 3:30.
-The per mile pace to reach this goal is 16 min/mi.
-The "magic mile" listed will predict current potential on an ideal race day.
-Long run pace should be at least 2 min/mi slower that current half marathon race pace, predicted by the MM (see # 16).
-Please practice running at 15:00 to 15:30 per mile pace during the middle of a Tuesday or a Thursday run each week as noted in # 9.
+"magic mile" listed below, will predict current potential on an ideal race day.
+Long run pace should be at least 2 min/mi slower than current 10 mile potential race pace, predicted by the MM (see below).
+Please practice running at 15:00 to 15:30 per mile pace during the middle of a Tuesday or a Thursday run each week as noted below, if you think that a 3:30 goal will be challenging.